7 Things To Avoid While Driving An Automatic Transmission Car

 Automatic transmission is ,without a doubt, one of the greatest invention in the car industry.
 Automatic car opens the whole new era for car owners thanks for the safety it provides.
 This car type is favored not only by the professional drivers but also by people with basic driving skills.
 However, does this greatest invention provide total safety for its driver?
 Sadly it is not.

-7 Mistakes To Avoid When You Drive An Automatic Transmission Car
+7 Mistakes To Avoid When Driving An Automatic Transmission Car

 Sliding The Vehicle Down A Slope In The Neutral Mode

 This habit won’t let you accelerate the car except for slowing it down.
 It cuts the oil supply, so the transmission does not get the proper lubrication for smooth operation.
 It results in significant wear and damage.
-Discard his habit because the repair costs don’t worth the negligible fuel savings.
+For that reason, we recommend to discard this habit since the repair costs don’t worth the negligible fuel savings.

 Revving The Engine Before Switching To The Gear